-To avoid reducing the speed capability of the vehicle, replace a speed rated tire only with another tire having at least the same speed rating.
-It is the "top speed" of the "slowest" tire on the vehicle which limits the vehicle's top speed without tire failure.

-- The tire's speed rating is void if the tire is repaired, retreaded, damaged, abused, or otherwise altered from its original condition.
+- To avoid reducing the speed capability of the vehicle, replace a speed rated tire only with another tire having at least the same speed rating.
+It is the "top speed" of the "slowest" tire on the vehicle which limits the vehicle's top speed without tire failure. - The tire's speed rating is void if the tire is repaired, retreaded, damaged, abused, or otherwise altered from its original condition.
 Thereafter, it should be treated as a non-speed rated tire. - Non-speed rated tires are usually for ordinary passenger car or light truck service and not for high speed driving. - For winter tires used in cold weather conditions, it is generally acceptable to apply a tire with a lower speed rating than your original tires; however, speed should be reduced accordingly.
 All winter tires should be the same speed rating.
 Some vehicles have specific recommendations regarding winter tire use; consult your vehicle owner's manual and tire information placard.
 See "Winter Tires" in this manual.

 These speed ratings are based on standardized laboratory tests under specific, controlled conditions.
 While these tests may relate to performance on the road, real-world driving is rarely identical to any test conditions.
 Your tire's actual speed capability may be less than its rated speed since it is affected by factors such as inflation pressure, load, tire condition (including damage), wear, vehicle condition (including alignment), driving conditions, and duration at which the speed is sustained.
 Use the following chart to compare the speed ratings of tires.
-Remember: regerdless of the tire's speed rating, drivers should obey speed limits and adjust their speed based on traffic, weather, vehicle and road conditions.

 Speed Speed Category

 Symbol mph km/h

 M 81 130

 Q 99 160

 R 106 170

 S 112 180

 T 118 190

 U 124 200

 Н 130 210

 V 149 240

 Z >149 >240

 W 168 270

-Y 186 300
+Υ 186 300

 (Y) >186 >300